Gathering detailed insights and metrics for @hamosapience/jira-prepare-commit-msg

 1

-The husky command to add JIRA ticket ID into the commit message if it is missing.
+The husky command to add JIRA ticket ID into the commit message if it is missed.

-The JIRA ticket ID is taken from the current git branch name.
+The JIRA ticket ID is taken from a git branch name.

 Install the package using NPM